Skip to main content Skip to footer

 Fire Prevention

-Fire Prevention and Public Education are identified as the first two lines of defence in regards to fire safety in Ontario, as identified by the Office of the Fire Marshall.
+Fire Prevention and Public Education are identified as the first two lines of defence in regard to fire safety in Ontario, as identified by the Office of the Fire Marshall.

-Centre Wellington Fire Rescue is committed to educating the public on how to prevent fires and and how to keep people and property out of harms way.
+Centre Wellington Fire Rescue is committed to educating the public on how to prevent fires and how to keep people and property out of harm's way.

 Carbon Monoxide